 Helen holds two Masters of Arts – one in Political Science from University of Leipzig (Germany) and a M.A. in ‘Conflict, Security and Development’ from King’s College London (UK).

-Constance Wilhelm specializes in political settlements, governance and economic development in complex environments.
+Constance Wilhelm specializes in political settlements, governance and state-building, and economic development in conflict and post-conflict environments.
 She is currently working on the World Bank-funded Afghanistan Reconstruction Trust Fund (ARTF) program, focusing on migration, forced displacement, governance, and education programming.

-Prior to join Altai, Constance has worked for local and international NGOs in Syria, Yemen, and Afghanistan.
-Her main focuses were political settlements, state building, conflict resolution, and international cooperation in fragile and conflict-affected states.
+Prior to join Altai, Constance worked on humanitarian and development programming for local and international NGOs in Syria, Yemen, and Afghanistan.
+She previously worked with political, academic, and international entities focusing on political settlements, statebuilding, conflict resolution, and international cooperation in fragile and conflict-affected states.

-Constance holds a Masters Degree in International Relations and Economics from Johns Hopkins University’s and a Bachelor’s Degree in Philosophy, Anthropology, and Political Science from McGill University.
+Constance holds a Masters Degree in International Relations and Economics from Johns Hopkins University’s School of Advanced International Studies (SAIS) and a Bachelor’s Degree in Philosophy, Anthropology, and Political Science from McGill University.
 Constance is fluent in English and French and conversant in Arabic, Spanish, and Italian.

 Charles Teffo is a Consultant at Altai Consulting.
 Based in Afghanistan, his main areas of expertise are M&E, strategic planning and program implementation.
 He forms part of an evaluation team contracted by DFID and several Afghan ministries.
 His assignment is to deliver an annual evaluation of DFID investments in several value-chains in the agricultural sector.